projectgus/hyundai-kona-ev-can-logs/README.md

 Charging session doesn't initiate, vehicle doesn't even show the charge connector plug-in light on the cluster display.

-* 20221207-1644-2021-dc-fast-charge-fail.csv
-** 0 is PCAN
-** 675 approx is when we connected to fast charger
+TS 675 (approx) is when vehicle was connected to fast charger
-** didn't take, likely due to the existing fault

 ### 221210-1-2021-dcan-car-scanner-elm327.csv
 Model: 2021

 Channel 1: DCAN

 Running the [Car Scanner ELM OBD2](https://www.carscanner.info/) app to scan for DTCs, with presets for Kona that ship in that app.

 ### 221210-2-2021-dcan-car-scanner-elm327-vcu-mcu-only.csv
 Model: 2021

 Channel 1: DCAN

 As above, but with only VCU & MCU selected in the app interface.

 ### 221210-3-2021-pcan-dcan-in-ready.csv
 Model: 2021

 Channel 0: PCAN, Channel 1: DCAN

 Vehicle sitting in "Ready" but not driving.
 No fault codes present.